lawalter/rhwo-parental-care/README.md

 #### Incubation

 - To analyze the incubation data, run `scripts/incubation/incubation_analysis.R`
+- To plot, run `scripts/cleaning/incubation_and_cleaning_plot.R`

 #### Brooding

 1. Run `scripts/brooding/new_brooding_models.R` to follow the modeling process and see how the "top GLMM" was chosen.
 2. Plot predictions using `scripts/brooding/brooding_plots.R`
-3. View boxplots of brooding by sex with and without behavior classified as "poopsearch" (in cavity for any amount of time, emerge with fecal sac) with `scripts/brooding/poopsearch_justification.R`.
+3. View boxplots of brooding by sex with and without behavior classified as "poopsearch" (in cavity for any amount of time, emerge with fecal sac) with scripts/brooding/poopsearch_justification.R.
 Excluding those visits did not change male brooding mean duration.

 #### Provisioning